-- 1. Start the API Designer.

-- 2. Create API files (in which you can define an API method, for example).

-- 3. Create an API project.

-- 4. Configure the authentication for the API project (Single Sign-On, for example).

-- 5. Assign the created API files to the API project.

-- 6. Test the API.

-- 7. Compile the API.

-- 8. Save the changes to the database.
+- 1. Start the API Designer. - 2.
+Create API files (in which you can define an API method, for example). - 3.
+Create an API project or edit an existing one (for example, supplied by One Identity) to take advantage of the features already available and customize it to your own needs. - 4.
+Configure the authentication for the API project (Single Sign-On, for example). - NOTE: If you edit an existing API project supplied by One Identity, you will no longer be able to change the authentication. - 5.
+Assign the created API files to the API project. - 6.
+Test the API. - 7.
+Compile the API. - 8.
+Save the changes to the database.

 - Starting the API Designer on page 22

 - Creating API files on page 88

-- Creating API projects on page 79
+- Creating API projects on page 78

-- Configuring authentication on page 82
+- Configuring authentication on page 81

 - Assigning API files to an API project on page 89

 - Testing an API on page 75

 - Compiling an API on page 68

 - Importing solution project changes into a database on page 25